carbon-language/carbon-lang/clang/docs/analyzer/DebugChecks.rst

 - debug.DumpLiveVars: Show the results of live variable analysis for each top-level function being analyzed.

+- debug.DumpLiveStmts: Show the results of live statement analysis for each top-level function being analyzed.

 - debug.ViewExplodedGraph: Show the Exploded Graphs generated for the analysis of different functions in the input translation unit.
 When there are several functions analyzed, display one graph per function.
 Beware that these graphs may grow very large, even for small functions.

 Path Tracking